nenceh/3311-lab-3/README.md

   <br>

   My second diagram implements the Builder design pattern, where the <i>ShapeFactory</i> class supports the common building process of a “shape” and the <i>Shape</i> class is an interface with declared methods.
-Although this diagram allows the creation of different representations of “shapes” in the same constructive way, by having an interface, it means the classes implementing it will each need complete concrete methods written separately.
+Although this diagram allows the creation of different representations of “shapes” in the same constructive way, having an interface means the classes implementing it will each need complete concrete methods written separately.
 As <i>Square</i>, <i>Rectangle</i> and <i>Circle</i> implement from the <i>Shape</i> interface, they cannot use or reference from a parent class, and I feel this does not have the same level of OOD as the first diagram.
 In addition, the first diagram seems more user-friendly as viewers can clearly identify the object-oriented approach I took.
 Viewers can also clearly see which classes have the Singleton design pattern by identifying the private constructors, static references, and public <i>getInstance()</i> methods.

   <br>